Genghis Khan: Campaign against the Jin (1211–1215)

 The defences of Juyong Pass had been strongly reinforced by the time the conflict resumed in 1213, but a Mongol detachment led by Jebe managed to infiltrate the pass and surprise the elite Jin defenders, opening the road to the Jin capital Zhongdu (modern-day Beijing).
-The Jin administration began to disintegrate: after the Khitans, a tribe subject to the Jin, entered open rebellion, Hushahu, the commander of the forces at Xijing, abandoned his post and staged a coup in Zhongdu, killing Yongji and installing his own puppet ruler, Xuanzong.
+The Jin administration began to disintegrate: after the Khitans, a tribe subject to the Jin, entered open rebellion, Hushahu, the commander of the forces at Xijing, abandoned his post and staged a coup in Zhongdu, killing Wanyan Yongji and installing his own puppet ruler, Xuanzong.
 This governmental breakdown was fortunate for Genghis's forces; emboldened by their victories, they had seriously overreached and lost the initiative.
 Unable to do more than camp before Zhongdu's fortifications while his army suffered from an epidemic and famine—they resorted to cannibalism according to Carpini, who may have been exaggerating—Genghis opened peace negotiations despite his commanders' militance.
 He secured tribute, including 3,000 horses, 500 slaves, a Jin princess, and massive amounts of gold and silk, before lifting the siege and setting off homewards in May 1214.

 As the northern Jin lands had been ravaged by plague and war, Xuanzong moved the capital and imperial court 600 km southwards to Kaifeng.
 Interpreting this as an attempt to regroup in the south and then restart the war, Genghis concluded the terms of the peace treaty had been broken.
 He immediately prepared to return and capture Zhongdu.
 According to Christopher Atwood, it was only at this juncture that Genghis decided to fully conquer northern China.
-Muqali captured numerous towns in Liaodong during winter 1214–15, and although the inhabitants of Zhongdu surrendered to Genghis on 31 May 1215, the city was sacked.
+Muqali captured numerous towns in Liaodong during winter 1214–1215, and although the inhabitants of Zhongdu surrendered to Genghis on 31 May 1215, the city was sacked.
 When Genghis returned to Mongolia in early 1216, Muqali was left in command in China.
 He waged a brutal but effective campaign against the unstable Jin regime until his death in 1223.